CSU forecasts fall 2021 semester to be held in-person

 The California State University system announced on Wednesday that they anticipate the fall 2021 semester will be held in-person across the 23 campuses, a decision that will impact nearly 500,000 students and 53,000 faculty and staff members.

-Last spring, CSUN President Dianne F. Harrison announced that in-person instruction would not return following spring break.
-Since that decision on March 11, CSUN has been mostly virtual, with an exception for some in-person instruction.
+In May, San Diego State released its SDSU Flex plan for fall 2020.
+SDSU President Adela de la Torre announced that in-person instruction would not return following spring break.
+Since that decision on March 10, SDSU has been mostly virtual, with an exception for some in-person instruction.

-Harrison announced on Nov.
-24 that CSUN would return to a fully-online format for the remainder of the semester, citing “an abundance of caution” behind the decision following a surge in COVID-19 cases across California.
+Even then, in-person instruction has been paused twice since the start of the semester.
+The first time in September after a surge in COVID-19 cases associated with the university and most recently on Nov.
+17, just before the Thanksgiving holiday.

 New CSU students have until Dec.
 15 to enroll in the fall 2021 semester.
 This deadline was extended from its previous Dec.
 4 date to accommodate more students during the pandemic.